Australian Business Structures: Which Is Best for Tax and Liability?

 and will probably need to register for GST too.
 So there are no differences between the various Australian business setup options here.

 Australian Business Register: Next, you must take your ACN and apply for an ABN (Australian Business Number).
-An ABN has become a very important unique identifier of your business (necessary for opening bank accounts, filing tax returns, including on invoices, etc.) and every Australian business needs one.
+An ABN has become a very important unique identifier of your business (necessary for opening bank accounts, filing tax returns, including on invoices, etc.), and every Australian business needs one.
 At the same time, you can register on this Australian Government website for your TFN (Tax File Number), PAYG (Pay As You Go) and GST.
 There are no registration fees for these registrations.

 Website Domain & Social Media: You also need to register your business online; nowadays, that doesn’t just mean a website address.
-It includes all the major social media platforms too!
-Register your “.com.au” and all derivative domains (e.g. .com, .org, .net, .mobi, .info, etc.) with a service like Webcentral (which used to be called Netregistry).
-And use NameChk to check if your business name is available on social media platforms like Facebook, Twitter, YouTube, etc. Registering on ALL these social media platforms isn’t absolutely necessary but at least have the majors covered.
+It includes all the major social media platforms, too!
+Register your “.com.au” domain and all its derivatives (e.g., .com, .org, .net, .mobi, .info, etc.) with a service like Webcentral (formerly Netregistry).
+And use NameChk to check whether your business name is available on social media platforms like Facebook, Twitter, and YouTube.
+Registering on ALL these social media platforms isn’t absolutely necessary, but at least have the majors covered.

 For a step-by-step explanation of how to register your business, see our easy-to-understand infographic: How to Register an Online Business in Australia.